Can Australia dump China amid trade tensions? | DW | 19.10.2020

-Australia's relations with its biggest trade partner are at their lowest point in decades.
-Some people Down Under see this as an opportunity to cut their overreliance on China but they may be being too optimistic.
+Australia's relations with its biggest trading partner are at their lowest point in decades.
+Some people Down Under see this as an opportunity to cut their overreliance on China, but they may be too optimistic.

 There are reports that Australia's coal is not wanted in China, their biggest market, with Chinese power stations and steel mills canceling orders and Chinese ports turning away Australian shipments following verbal directives from authorities.